 For Immediate Release

-Galveston ISD is a public school district in Galveston, Texas that serves nearly 7,000 students.
-The district’s mission is to educate, engage and empower each student for a life of excellence.
+Galveston ISD is a public school district in Texas, established in 1884, that serves nearly 7,000 students.
+The district’s mission is to Educate, Engage and Empower EACH student for a life of Excellence.
 To learn more, visit www.gisd.org.

 Island of Excellence.
 World of Opportunity.